Do you struggle to get your craft on? Yup, us too! Here are some great kids craft ideas for all the non-crafty parents out there!

 If the thought of Pinterest makes you go cold, there is absolutely nothing wrong with heading down to the nearest craft shop and grabbing a few ready-made craft kits.
 They provide everything you need without you having to plan or design anything in your head.

-3 simple craft projects
+3 simple kids craft ideas

 What you need: One large roll of paper (big enough to lie on), felt tip pens, any decorations you can find.